ACoAs UNDER – Trusting & the Brain (Part 3)

 PREVIOUS: OVER-Trusting (#2)

-REVIEW post: ‘What is Shame
+POST : ‘What is Shame

-• you have no reason to think someone will do the wrong thing, but you don’t have a reason to trust them either
+• you have no immediate reason to think someone will do the wrong thing, but you don’t have a reason to trust them either

-🔶 UNDER-Trusting (UT) as Adults (cont.)
+🔶 UNDER-Trusting (UT) as Adults

-REALITY : We incorrectly ‘mistrust’ some people who —
+REALITY : We incorrectly ‘mistrust’ some people WHO —

 • really are insensitive, mean or otherwise unavailable, which hurts

-Without a Healthy Adult ego-state the WIC can’t tell the difference between these 3 groups – so when disappointed, we regress into that old ‘slough of despair” (Pilgrim’s Progress), where “all is cloudy, hopeless & no one is ‘good’!”
+Without a Healthy Adult ego-state the WIC in us can’t tell the difference between these 3 groups – so when disappointed, we regress into that old ‘slough of despair” (Pilgrim’s Progress), where “all is cloudy, hopeless & no one is ‘good’!”

 🔶 WHY ACoAs DON’T TRUST

-a.
-Abandonment (too many PMES losses)cling /rejected
+cling /rejecteda.
+Abandonment (too many PMES losses)

 — continue to cling to people, places & situations (PPT) which do not have to the inherent capacity to provide even our most basic human needs, much less compensate for all we missed out on in childhood.
 The combined of old & new deprivation adds up, which can be deadly for us & to those around us.

-The less we’re treated with respect —> the more abandoned we feel —-> the more wounded we get —-> the more demanding the WIC becomes —> getting angrier & angrier.
+Accumulation over the years : the less we’re treated with respect —> the more abandoned we feel —-> the more wounded we get —-> the more demanding the WIC becomes —> getting angrier & angrier.

 • withdraw, sulk, withhold • be paranoid & accusatory

-Then we say “I knew it all along – no one is there for me!” even though in some cases we contributed to it
+Then we say “See, I knew it all along – no one is there for me!” even though in some cases we contributed to it by our behavior & choices

 b.
 Self-Hate – As a result of original abandonment, WE:

-Internally: • don’t know who we are, fundamentally
+wrongElliInternally: • don’t know who we are, fundamentally

 • are convinced we don’t deserve to be treated well, so don’t notice or reject anyone who is actually capable of being kind